 Sageston is a little village adjoining Carew and is just a short walk to Carew Castle and the popular Carew Inn.
 Along with venturing to nearby attractions and historic towns such as Tenby and Narberth, discover hidden gems, wonderful walks brimming with wildlife and wild flowers and an abundance of friendly Pembrokeshire smiles throughout your village adventure.

 Sandy Haven is a picturesque wide creek, situated between Milford Haven and Dale, with the estuary positioned at the bottom of this valley, it's an ideal location for long walks with the dogs.

-Saundersfoot is a picture-postcard community brimming with natural seaside beauty, bustling independent shops and pubs and restaurants.
+Saundersfoot is perfect cottage holiday destination brimming with natural seaside beauty, bustling independent shops and pubs and restaurants.
 The beach, harbour and pretty, floral village are all justifiably popular with visitors from around the world.

-Situated within the outstanding Pembrokeshire Coast National Park, Solva is one of the prettiest villages in Wales, with traditional fishermen's cottages clustered along the harbour and a green hillside which naturally divides the area in two.
-The community is home to many thriving gift shops, restaurants, galleries and cafés – and, of course, our excellent range of Solva holiday cottages!
+Located in the Pembrokeshire Coast National Park, Solva is one of the prettiest villages in Wales, with traditional fishermen's cottages clustered along the harbour.
+Solva is home to many gift shops, restaurants, galleries and cafés – and, of course, our excellent range of Solva holiday cottages.

 The village of Spittal is situated in the heart of Pembrokeshire and lies between Haverfordwest and Fishguard, near the village of Wolf's Castle.
 The village, over the years, has developed around its green and is made up of a wide mixture of both period and modern buildings.